DC-ciberseguridad/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 file 11-directories "11.
-Don't just count your directories, make your directories count" - file 12-newest_files "script that displays the 10 newest files in the current directory." - file 13-unique "script that takes a list of words as input and prints only words that appear exactly once." -
+Don't just count your directories, make your directories count" - file 12-newest_files "script that displays the 10 newest files in the current directory." - file 13-unique "script that takes a list of words as input and prints only words that appear exactly once." - file 14-findthatword "Display lines containing the pattern “root” from the file /etc/passwd" -